 The idea for events file originally came from Steve Jarjoura who contributed the event files for earlier years.
 I am now generating the event file from a small utility that I made up.
 I have used some new features like icons and Popup links in the new file.

 The initial research for any new adwords campaign can be quite complex.
 When it comes to Adword Tools, Google has Keyword Planner and Adwords Editor.
 They are OK but have no features for keeping notes on various activities.
 Adwords Editor does have a Comment panel now but that does not really help.
 I use WhizFolders to manage the complexity of keeping notes on Adwords.
-I wrote an article about it on my Helping Things Blog This is yet another use of WhizFolders as a tool for managing complex information.
-You can read the article at the following link:
+Please Read the article here.

 There are some key advantages of using WhizFolders for organizing your notes and ideas:

 The free format, drag and drop outlining and linking features should get your creative juices flowing.
-See the following presentation to get ideas on the applications that can be made with WhizFolders.
+See the presentation on home page of whizfolders.com to get ideas on the applications that can be made with WhizFolders.

 Here I will show you how you can make an Application or Document launcher utility with WhizFolders with the added advantage that you can keep detailed notes on these applications or documents.
 Moreover, it is easier to arrange your launching links in a hierarchy with WhizFolders by simple drag and drop.